tijshuisman/junos-firmware-upgrade/README.md

 > [!IMPORTANT]
-> Due to an issue with py-junos-eznc Python version 3.11 and 3.12 are not supported.
+> Python version 3.11 and 3.12 are not supported due to an issue with py-junos-eznc .

 # JUNOS firmware upgrade tooling